History of skiing

 Skiing, or traveling over snow on skis, has a history of at least eight millennia.
-The earliest archaeological examples of skis were found in the Karelia region in western Russia on the border with Finland and date to 6000 BCE.
-Modern skiing has evolved from beginnings in Scandinavia, and originally purely utilitarian, starting in the mid-1800s skiing became a popular recreational activity and sport, becoming practiced in snow-covered regions worldwide, and providing a market for the development of ski resorts and their related communities.
+The earliest archaeological examples of skis were found in Karelia (a region in western Russia on the border with Finland) and date to 6000 BCE.
+Although skiing's origins were purely utilitarian, the modern sport evolved from beginnings in Scandinavia.
+In the mid-1800s skiing became a popular recreational activity and sport.
+In the 20th century it was practiced in snow-covered regions worldwide, providing a market for the development of ski resorts and their related communities.

 Etymology

 The word ski comes from the Old Norse word skíð which means "cleft wood", "stick of wood" or "ski".
 In Old Norse common phrases describing skiing were fara á skíðum (to travel, move fast on skis), renna (to move swiftly) and skríða á skíðum (to stride on skis).
 Modern Norwegian and Swedish, however, do not form a verb from the noun.
 Other languages make a verb form out of the noun, such as to ski in English, skier in French, esquiar in Spanish and Portuguese, sciare in Italian, skiën in Dutch, or schilaufen (as above also Ski laufen or Ski fahren) in German.

 Finnish has its own ancient words for skis and skiing: "ski" is suksi and "skiing" is hiihtää.
 The Estonian suusk and suusatama are of the same Finno-Ugric origin.

 The Sami also have their own words for "skis" and "skiing": for example, the Lule Sami word for "ski" is sabek and skis are called sabega.
-The Sami use cuoigat for the verb "to ski" (the term may date back to 10,000 years before present).
+The Sami use cuoigat for the verb "to ski".